cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1. Getting started
 ---------------------------------------------
-Please follow the following steps in order to test a cloud provider:
+Please follow the steps below in order to deploy and test a cloud provider:

 1.1 Install Terraform
 ==========================